-- (8) Identification and reporting of suspected consumer abuse and neglect; and - (9) Assistance to consumers with prescribed medications. - (b) In addition to staff receiving the on-site orientation, described in Subsection (a), within the first 80 hours of employment, the administrator-licensee shall ensure that direct care staff receive a minimum of 16 hours of emergency intervention training by a qualified instructor, including, for group home staff, training on the emergency intervention requirements of Title 17, California Code of Regulations, Sections 59060.1 through 59060.5. which The training must include the techniques the licensee will use to prevent injury and maintain safety regarding consumers who are a danger to self or others and must emphasize positive behavioral supports and techniques that are alternatives to physical restraints, pursuant to Title 22, California Code of Regulations, Sections 85322, 85365, and 89965(i) 84365 for an Enhanced Behavioral Supports Home licensed as a group home and Section 85165 for an Enhanced Behavioral Supports Home licensed licensed as an adult residential facility. - (c) A direct care staff person may not implement emergency interventions prior to successfully completing the training required in subdivision Subsection (b). - (d) In addition to the training required by subdivisions (a) and (b), the administrator licensee shall ensure that, prior to providing direct consumer care, direct care staff receive hands-on training in first aid and cardiopulmonary resuscitation by a certified instructor. - (1) Direct care staff shall maintain current certifications in first aid and cardiopulmonary resuscitation.
-The administratorlicensee shall maintain the certifications in facility personnel records. - (2) Cardiopulmonary resuscitation certification must be renewed annually. - (e) The administrator licensee shall ensure that direct care staff complete the competency-based training required by Section 4695.2(a) and (d) of the Welfare and Institutions Code, pursuant to Section 56033(b)-(g), and (i).
-Direct care staff shall successfully complete both segments of the competency-based training and passage of the competency test, or pass the challenge test, prior to or within one (1) year of employment at the Enhanced Behavioral Supports Home. - (f) The licensee shall ensure direct care staff who use, participate in, approve. or provide visual checks of physical restraint, only use techniques specified in the Emergency Intervention Plan and which are not prohibited in Section 59060.1.
+(8) Identification and reporting of suspected consumer abuse and neglect; and

+(9) Assistance to consumers with prescribed medications.

+(b) In addition to staff receiving the on-site orientation, described in Subsection (a), within the first 80 hours of employment, the administrator-licensee shall ensure that direct care staff receive a minimum of 16 hours of emergency intervention training annually by a qualified instructor, pursuant to Title 22, California Code of Regulations, Section 85165(c), including, for group home staff, training on the emergency intervention requirements of Title 17, California Code of Regulations, Sections 59060.1 through 59060.5. which The training must include the techniques the licensee will use to prevent serious injury and maintain safety regarding consumers who are a danger to self or others and must emphasize positive behavioral supports and techniques that are alternatives to physical restraints, pursuant to Title 22, California Code of Regulations, Sections 85322, 85365, and 89965(i) 84365 for an Enhanced Behavioral Supports Home licensed as a group home and Section 85165 for an Enhanced Behavioral Supports Home licensed as an adult residential facility.

+(c) A direct care staff person may not implement emergency interventions prior to successfully completing the training required in subdivision Subsection (b).

+(d) In addition to the training required by subdivisions-Subsections (a) and (b), the administrator-licensee shall ensure that, prior to providing direct consumer care, direct care staff receive hands-on training in first aid and cardiopulmonary resuscitation by a certified instructor.

+(1) Direct care staff shall maintain current certifications in first aid and cardiopulmonary resuscitation.
+The administratorlicensee shall maintain the certifications in facility personnel records.

+(2) Cardiopulmonary resuscitation certification must be renewed annually.

+(e) The administrator licensee shall ensure that direct care staff complete the competency-based training required by Section 4695.2(a) and (d) of the Welfare and Institutions Code, pursuant to Section 56033(b)-(g), and (i).
+Direct care staff shall successfully complete both segments of the competency-based training and passage of the competency test, or pass the challenge test, prior to or within one (1) year of employment at the Enhanced Behavioral Supports Home.

+(f) The licensee shall ensure direct care staff who use, participate in, approve, or provide visual checks of physical restraint, only use techniques specified in the Emergency Intervention Plan and which are not prohibited in Section 59060.1.

-- (g) Direct care staff who use, participate in, approve or provide visual checks of physical restraint shall have a minimum of sixteen hours of emergency intervention training, including, for group home direct care staff, training on the emergency intervention requirements of Title 17, California Code of Regulations, Sections 59060.1 59060.5, and be certified for having successfully completed the training. - (1) Direct care staff who use, participate in, approve or provide visual checks of physical restraints shall be trained in the physical restraint technique utilized. - (2) Direct care staff shall maintain valid certification.
+(g) Direct care staff who use, participate in, approve, or provide visual checks of physical restraint shall comply with Title 22, California Code of Regulations, Section 89965(i) and (j), have a minimum of sixteen hours of emergency intervention training, including, and also receive for group home direct care staff, training on the emergency intervention requirements specified in of Title 17, California Code of Regulations, Sections 59060.1 - 59060.5.
+The training shall be completed on an annual basis.
+The training shall be provided by an instructor who meets the requirements, and be certified for having successfully completed the training specified in Title 22, California Code of Regulations, Sections 59060.1 - 59060.5.
+Sections 59060.1 - 59060.5.
+The training shall be completed on an annual basis.
+The training shall be provided by an instructor who meets the requirements, and be certified for having successfully completed the training specified in Title 22, California Code of Regulations, Section 84365(c).

+(1) Direct care staff who use, participate in, approve, or provide visual checks of physical restraints shall be trained in the physical restraint technique utilized.